-As Cimera is a management tool rather than a business system it currently does not enforce any password policies (length, complexity, history or expiry).
-If Cimera authentication is integrated with Windows Domain security then any policies at that level will obviously apply.
+Cimera native authentication does not enforce any password policies (length, complexity, history or expiry).
+If Cimera authentication is integrated with Windows Domain security then any group policies set at that level will apply.

 5.2 Communication Security

 Passwords are never sent across the network in clear text.
 They are only ever sent across the network having been subjected to a one-way hash.